make-github-pseudonymous-again/make-github-pseudonymous-again/README.md

 Grouped according to an arbitrary partition.

-#### If your democratic representatives do not do it for you, claim your privacy back!
+#### If your democratically elected representatives do not do it for you, claim your privacy back!

 NB: This also works if you are not represented.